home click highlighted hovered text for more info, see help

 For the British, the motive for commencing construction of Dixcove Fort in 1692 was identical to that of the Dutch in building Fort Batentstein - to tap into the promise of gold in the hinterland; and also to win back the many English captains trading at the Brandenburgers' (Germans') Fort Gross Friedrichsburg in nearby Princestown.
 However, the people of Infuma, loyal to two chiefs whose allegiances swayed between the British and Dutch, besieged the fort several times, on behalf of the Dutch, stalling its completion.
 By 1750, the fort was equipped to carry up to 25 canons.

-Fort Saint Antony in Axim @
+Fort Saint Anthony in Axim @

 It was built by the Portuguese in 1515 after they were forced to abandon their trading post near the edge of the Ankobra River after persistent attacks by the local people.
 It was the second fort built by the Portuguese after Elmina Castle and used to trade gold.
 St Antonio had strong military defences and withstood many attacks for over four hundred years.
 The fort was eventually captured by the Dutch in 1642 and continued to be used to trade primarily in gold.
 It was rumoured that the fort at Axim had amassed more gold than all other trading centres along the coast put together.
 The fort was expanded by the Dutch some of these expansions were to improve defence while others served to house slaves before they were loaded onto transport ships.
 The fort was known as one of the main regional slave trading posts during the 18th century when they received a steady supply of slaves from Ashanti.